Benjamin Rush Miller: History

 "While not as well known as the Stooges or the MC5, Destroy All Monsters were another Ann Arbor band whose influence far outstretched its life as an active band.
 Combining art punk, free jazz, garge rock and lead singer Niagara's histrionics, Destroy All Monsters were the hidden link between the Velvet Underground and no-wave bands like Sonic Youth."

 In the early '80s, Ben and Laurence formed many Ann Arbor avant rock bands; The Same Band , The Other Band , Low Income Zone, Radio Silence, and Nonfiction.
-NONFICTION, the most well known of these, opened up for The Replacements, Lydia Lunch and others.
+These bands enjoyed opening up for Lyida Lunch, The Raybeats, The Replacements, Mission of Burma and others.
 Their 1984 release "Walking Sideways, Talking Backwards" included Ben's hyper-arrangement of Laurie Anderson's O-Superman!
-Nonfiction disbanded in 1985.
+They disbanded the following year.
+There are rumors of a NONFICTION 2015 reunion with son Barrett Miller on drums.

-In 1982, Ben formed God Knows Who with Robert Currie as a seven-piece garage artrock band with two rhythm sections.
+In 1982, Ben formed God Knows Who with Robert Currie as a seven-piece art garage band with two rhythm sections.
 Its members came and went as did its creative focus.
 In 1985, GKW disbanded and reformed as a duet basing their sound more on minimalism concentrating on prepared guitars, stereo tape loops, analog synths, and other outmoded technologies during the decade's rise of digital fanaticism.
 They played infrequently with little regard to audience attendance.
-In 1991, actors/directors Linda Kendall and Peter Knox joined up honing a performance art sensibility until their final performance at the Ann Arbor 16mm Film Festival in 1994.
-GKW's highlights were several performances at the Ann Arbor 16mm Film Festival, presenting workshops on collaboration at Columbia College Chicago and a performance art weekend gig at Focus Gallery, Detroit juried by Laurie Anderson.
-GKW produced six cassette releases.
-A double vinyl release is in endless consideration.
+In 1991, actors/directors Linda Kendall and Peter Knox joined up honing the bands performance-art sensibility until their final 1994 performance at the Ann Arbor 16mm Film Festival.
+GKW produced several cassette releases and lots of unreleased material.
+There are rumors of a 2015 GKW reunion with son Barrett Miller on drums.

 M3 is a recording-only project with Miller brothers Laurence, Roger and Ben.
-Being that no brother lives in the same state, this long-distance collaboration is infrequent at best.
+This long-distance collaboration is infrequent at best.
 M3-M3 was released in 1994 and Unearthing in 2001.
-Their third release was considered for 2011 -- all talk, but what a conversation it was!

-Ben Miller/degeneration as a solo life-form has been in action since the dawn of the new millenia featuring Miller's multiphonic guitar, as Miller puts it, "...breaking down sound to its lowest common denominator".
-Several releases can be found on this website
+Ben Miller/degeneration has been in action since the dawn of the new millenia featuring solo multiphonic guitar.
+As he puts it, "...breaking down sound to its lowest common denominator."
+The quartet REGENERATION explored a similar direction in 2002.